 \section{The Trade-off Framework}

 Let us begin with a qualitative description of the origin of the trade-off.
 Suppose we have a fixed objective and a protocol to reach it.
-The protocol itself consumes energy and involves a certain notion of complexity.
-Both can depend on various factors, with the implementation precision being the focus of this work.
-In general, the more precisely the protocol is implemented, the objective can be achieved with a smaller complexity, but at the cost of larger energy cost.
-The optimal precision level can be determined accordingly.
+The protocol \DT{takes energy to be implemented} and involves a certain notion of complexity.
+Both can depend on various factors, with the implementation \DT{quality} being the focus of this work.
+In general, the \DT{better} the protocol is implemented, the objective can be achieved with a smaller complexity, but \DT{at the expense of a larger energy cost}.
+The optimal \DT{quality} level can be determined accordingly.

 To formalise the notion of complexity clearly, we focus on quantum tasks with the following ideal structure: